-This widespread but illegal trade in Indian Star Tortoises appears to have facilitated recent expansion of the pet star tortoise trade to include substantial numbers of the Radiated Tortoise (Astrochelys radiata, App.I) and Ploughshare Tortoise (A. yniphora, App.I) from Madagascar, which have been recorded in Asia in recent pet market surveys (Cheung & Dudgeon, 2006; Nijman & Shepherd, 2007; Shepherd & Nijman, 2007, 2008; Wu, 2007) and confiscations in Hong Kong SAR, Kuala Lumpur (Malaysia) and Taipei (Taiwan) (Annex C).
-Other Appendix I species (Geoclemmys hamiltonii, Morenia ocellata, Pangshura tecta, Pyxis arachnoides, Testudo kleinmanni) have also been reported from pet markets in Bangkok, Guangzhou, Hong Kong, Jakarta and Shenzhen (Cheung & Dudgeon, 2006; Shepherd & Nijman, 2007, 2008; Gong et al., 2009) and confiscations.
+In recent years, this widespread but illegal trade in Indian Star Tortoises appears to have facilitated expansion of the pet star tortoise trade to include substantial numbers of the Radiated Tortoise (Astrochelys radiata, App.I)

+and Ploughshare Tortoise (A. yniphora, App.I) from Madagascar, which have been recorded in Asia in recent pet market surveys (Cheung & Dudgeon, 2006; Nijman & Shepherd, 2007; Shepherd & Nijman, 2008) and confiscations.
+Other Appendix I species have also been reported from pet markets (Cheung & Dudgeon, 2006; Gong et al., 2009),

 Disposal of confiscated live tortoises and freshwater turtles remains challenging.
 Single shipments can be large enough to overwhelm the capacity of rescue and holding facilities, creating problems for further confiscations.
 Repatriation of confiscated turtles is often cost-prohibitive considering the transport costs inherent in the confiscation volumes.
-While adherence to the CITES and IUCN Guidelines for the disposal of confiscated specimens and for re-introductions is recommended, confiscated specimens of rare tortoise and freshwater turtle species represent valuable potential additions to conservation breeding colonies managed by various zoos, aquaria, studbook programs, and the Turtle Survival Alliance.
+While adherence to the CITES and IUCN Guidelines for the disposal of confiscated specimens and for re-introductions is recommended, confiscated specimens of rare tortoise and freshwater turtle species represent valuable potential additions to conservation breeding colonies managed by the Turtle Survival Alliance, zoos, aquaria, and studbook programs.
 These organizations also have extensive expertise with husbandry and veterinary care of turtles and represent valuable sources of potential advice and support to Authorities when dealing with confiscations.

 A significant trade monitoring and enforcement challenge is posed by the trade in parts and derivatives of tortoises or freshwater turtles.
 Large quantities of intact turtle plastra, broken shell bones, and dried cartilaginous pieces from Trionychid softshell turtles are in trade within East Asia and from South and Southeast Asia to East Asia (Jenkins, 1995; Chauhan, 2000; Noureen & Khan, 2007a, 2007b; Kendrick & Ades, 2009; Chen et al., 2009; Schoppe, 2009b).
-Imports into Taiwan alone averaged 228 metric tons per year during 1999-2008 (Chen et al., 2009), representing roughly 2 million turtles, although at least part of this trade is though to represent byproducts from the trade in live turtles for consumption and may partly derive from farmed production.
+Imports into Taiwan alone averaged 228 metric tons per year during 1999-2008 (Chen et al., 2009), representing roughly 2 million turtles, although at least part of this trade is thought to represent byproducts from the trade in live turtles for consumption and may partly derive from farmed production.
 While Taiwanese import data demonstrate that much of these imports represent CITES-listed species (see table 3 in Chen et al., 2009) that are not farmed in significant quantities anywhere, almost no trade in shells and other parts is reported to CITES by Parties, as evidenced by data in the WCMC trade database.
-While much of this trade in turtle bone and cartilage is destined for consumption as part of traditional medicine at retail level in the importing jurisdiction, part of it is used as raw ingredients for industrial-scale preparation of standardized medicinal and possibly cosmetic preparations and may subsequently be exported.
+While much of this trade in turtle bone is destined for consumption as part of traditional medicine at retail level in the importing jurisdiction, part of it is used as raw ingredients for industrial-scale preparation of standardized medicinal preparations and may subsequently be exported.
 With the exception of recorded exports from China of bones and preparations derived from (farmed) Mauremys reevesii (App.III), no such trade data have been officially reported.
 This indicates a significant unreported trade in parts and derivatives of CITES-listed turtles and requires attention from CITES regulatory authorities in order to monitor and supervise this trade, as well as awareness and training of enforcement personnel to recognize this trade and enforce the permit requirements.